Commonwealth Center for Children and Adolescents: History

 In late 1987, the stock markets crashed, and the resulting economic turmoil expressed a terrible strain upon the taxpayer-supported funding of many public programs operated by the Commonwealth of Virginia at that time.
 By 1990, the impact of severe budget cuts became evident; facilities such as the DeJarnette Center, and the quality and relative luxuries (such as the swimming pool) of state-funded hospital operations, collapsed into a cesspool of underfunded community-based operations.
 Mental health care and services provided for by the Commonwealth of Virginia would never again see the funding priority which they had held during the 1970s and early 1980s.

 In 1996, the DeJarnette Center relocated to a new 48-bed facility, adjacent to the grounds of Western State Hospital.

 In 2001, the facility was renamed the Commonwealth Center for Children and Adolescents following a vote by the State Board of the Virginia Department of Mental Health, Mental Retardation and Substance Abuse Services.

 In 2004, plans were made to demolish the original DeJarnette complex, and to replace it with a shopping mall and parking lot.
 However, plans for the project fell through when not enough tenants were secured for the proposed mall.

-As of 2019, the campus of the former DeJarnette Center for Human Development still exists, though in a considerable state of disrepair.
-It is a popular site with urban explorers.
+As of 2026, the campus of the former DeJarnette Center for Human Development still exists, though in a considerable state of disrepair.
+With it now being for sale and trees & bushes surrounding the facility being chopped down, It is still a popular site with urban explorers.